-- Audit

-- Corporate Governance, Compensation and Nominating (CGC&N)

-- Health, Safety and Environment (HSE)
+- Audit Committee - People, Culture, and Governance (PCG) Committee, formerly Corporate Governance, Compensation and Nominating Committee - Health, Safety and Environment (HSE) Committee

-The Board can also establish ad hoc committees as appropriate.
-In July 2019, the Corporation announced that President and CEO, Brian Vaasjo, had informed the Board of his intention to retire in 2020.
-As a result of the announcement, the Board established an ad hoc CEO Search Committee (comprised of Doyle Beneby (chair), Jill Gardiner, Kelly Huntington, and Don Lowry) and engaged an executive search firm to support a comprehensive search process to identify the next CEO.
+The Board may also establish ad hoc committees as appropriate.
+In July 2019, the Company announced that President and CEO, Brian Vaasjo, had informed the Board of his intention to retire in 2020.
+As a result of the announcement, the Board established an ad hoc CEO Search Committee (comprised of Doyle Beneby (chair), Jill Gardiner, Kelly Huntington, and Donald Lowry) and engaged an executive search firm to support a comprehensive search process to identify the next CEO.
 The Board's search for a new President and CEO was conducted through the remainder of 2019 and into early 2020, with the intention that the Board would announce a successor in due course.
-On February 24, 2020, the Corporation announced that Brian Vaasjo will remain as President and CEO for a period of three years.
+The comprehensive search attracted many high-quality candidates, however in January 2020, Mr. Vaasjo communicated to the Board his desire to extend his term as President and CEO.
+After consideration of Mr. Vaasjo's offer, and given the value created under his leadership and his vision for the future, the Board was unanimous in its decision to retain Mr. Vaasjo.
+On February 24, 2020, the Company announced that Mr. Vaasjo would remain as President and CEO for a period of three years and the ad hoc committee was dissolved.